Torus reduction of maximal conformal supergravity: Discussion

 \subsubsection{Acknowledgements}

-We would like to thank Subramanya Hegde, Soumya Adhikari and Madhu Mishra for useful discussions.
+We are grateful to Daniel Butter for many insightful comments and discussions.
+We would also like to thank Subramanya Hegde, Soumya Adhikari and Madhu Mishra for useful discussions.
 SM's research was supported by a DST Inspire fellowship and a DAAD WISE fellowship.
 The research of FC and AK was supported in part by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 740209).
 The research of FC is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 521509185.
-During tbe finalisation of this work, AK's research was supported by the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP) which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2094 – 390783311.
+During the finalisation of this work, AK's research was supported by the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP) which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311.
 The research of BS was supported in part by the core research grant (CRG/2018/002373) of the Science and Education Research Board (SERB), Government of India.
 BS would like to thank Max Planck Institute for Gravitational Physics Potsdam (Albert Einstein Institute), Institute of Mathematical Sciences Chennai, Chennai Mathematical Institute, Indian Institute of Science Education and Research Bhopal and Harish Chandra Research Institute Prayagraj for hospitality during the course of the work.